 Businesses are always striving to reduce operational costs, this is a very wise decision in the pursuit of profitability.
-But often they fall into traps of hidden costs, which are not very obvious at first sight and the outcome can be dramatic in the medium to long run.
+But often, they fall into traps of hidden costs, which are not very obvious at first sight, and the outcome can be dramatic in the medium to long run.

 1. PCI DSS Compliance costs and associated risks

-To accept credit card payments online, a merchant needs to become PCI DSS compliant to ensure payment security.
+To accept credit card payments online, a merchant must become PCI DSS compliant to ensure payment security.
 These requirements are very strict and require a complex software and hardware infrastructure that would take months to set up.
 This means the company would be stuck for months employing specialists and setting up the system.
 Are you considering time as a resource?
 You should, as during this time, you won’t have any revenue.

 And this is only about credit cards.
 I think you might want to accept ACH or PayPal, so the cost would get even higher.